 Your primary consideration should be to keep silver objects clean and free of dust and surface grime.
 In addition, the following guidelines will help to preserve your silvers finish while it is on display or in storage.

-To minimize the formation of tarnish inside display cases, use 3M or Intercept Anti-Tarnish Strips (see section on 3M & INTERCEPT ANTI-TARNISH STRIPS) to absorb tarnish-producing gases, and silica gel (see section on SILICA GEL) to keep relative humidity low.
+To minimize the formation of tarnish inside display cases, use 3M or Intercept Anti-Tarnish Strips and Silica Gel to keep relative humidity low.
 Certain paints, oils, and fabrics within the case can accelerate the formation of tarnish.
 Therefore, if the case or cabinet is made of wood, the interior surface should be sealed, preferably with lacquer or water-based polyurethane.
 If latex paint is used, allow it to dry for at least four months.
 See the dramatic difference when silver is not exposed to tarnish-causing particulate here.

 3M Anti-Tarnish Strips can be used to absorb tarnish-producing gases.
 The strips are made from a 45-lb. paper containing activated charcoal.
 They guard against corrosion, tarnish, and discoloration by absorbing airborne pollutants.
 These strips can also be used to protect objects containing copper, brass, solder, gold, and tin.
 3M strips absorb on both sides.